osompress/genesis-author-pro/readme.txt

 * Available Editions
 * Three custom buttons

-In addition to the custom data that can be entered about the book there are 3 taxonomies created including "Author," "Series," and "Tags" which allow you to sort and organize the books in your library.
+In addition to the custom book data, there are three taxonomies created: "Author," "Series," and "Tags."
+These allow you and your site visitors to sort and organize the books in your library.

-The Genesis Author Pro Featured Book widget will allow you to select a book from the library and feature it in any widgeted area of the site.
+The Genesis Author Pro Featured Book widget will allow you to select a book from the library and feature it in any widgeted area of your website.

 Optional output from the widget includes:

 * Widget Title
 * Book Title
 * By Line
 * Book Image
 * Featured Text
-* Content options including: Full content, limited content and the excerpt for a custom synopsis.
+* Content options including: Full content, limited content, and the excerpt for a custom synopsis.
 * Price
 * Custom link to the single book page

 The Author is handled via the custom taxonomy instead of following the post author.
-This allows you to have multiple book authors and put books in the library without creating new members on the site.
+This allows you to have multiple book authors and put books in the library without creating new members on your site.
 Multiple authors should be output in the byline without the Oxford comma like:

 * John Doe
 * Jane Doe and John Doe
-* Jane Doe, John Doe, and John Smith
+* Jane Doe, John Doe and John Smith

-The publish date is a text aware date field that attempts to understand standard date formats such as
+The publish date is a text-aware date field that attempts to understand standard date formats such as:

 * January 1, 1999
 * 1 Jan 1999
 * 1 1 1999
 * 1999 1 1

-There are instances where the returned date may not correctly match.
-10 10 1999 might be interpreted as October 10, 1999 instead of the intended 10 October 1999.
+There are instances where the returned date may not correctly match. `4 10 1999` might be interpreted as `April 10, 1999` instead of the intended `4 October 1999`.
 Typing out the month or month abbreviation instead of numeric representation of the month should resolve any discrepancies.

 The date will be stored in a computer readable format and then output following the date format set in the WordPress options.

 Templates are built into the plugin with default CSS to create the basic layout for all child themes.
-Templates follow standard WP template hierarchy so if the template is in the child theme that will override the template in the plugin.
+Templates follow standard WP template hierarchy so if the template is in the child theme, that will override the template in the plugin.
 Templates include:

 * single-books.php
 * archive-books.php
 * taxonomy-book-authors.php
 * taxonomy-book-series.php
 * taxonomy-book-tags.php

+The Genesis Author Pro plugin was built specifically for the [Author Pro](http://my.studiopress.com/themes/author-pro/ "Click to view theme details") theme by [StudioPress](http://studiopress.com) but should work on all HTML5 Genesis child themes.

+You can view a demo of the plugin in the Author Pro theme [here](http://demo.studiopress.com/author/).

 == Installation ==